 There’s a greater concentration of great Gran Canaria hotels in Meloneras than anywhere else on the island.
 These include the ClubHotel Riu Gran Canaria, one of the island’s finest all-inclusive establishments, and the Lopesan Costa Meloneras whose biggest pluses are its infinity pool and spa featuring a Womb Room which allows you to regress to your pre-birth days.
 The service at the Riu Palace Meloneras is amongst the best on Gran Canaria whilst nothing quite prepares you for the wow factor you’ll experience stepping into the reception at the ecclesiastically-themed Lopesan Villa de Conde.

 Other popular resort hotels include Amadores‘ Gloria Palace Royal and Gloria Palace Amadores Thalasso, Arguineguín’s Radisson Blu Beach Resort where Mr GCL felt so much at home he would have slapped a deposit down on the apartments to buy there if his bank balance had allowed, Puerto Rico‘s Marina Suites and Morasol Suites, and all-inclusive resort Taurito‘s Paradise Valle Taurito and Suite Princess.
 Over in Playa del Cura, the Labranda Riviera Marina‘s interior goes big on purple whilst the Hotel Riviera Vista, true to its name, is more about the view.
-Further west, Puerto de Mogán boasts Hotel Cordial Mogán Playa, the only hotel to have an archaelogical park on site, bright and breezy Hotel THe Puerto de Mogán, and (opening early 2017) the Radisson Blu Resort & Spa.
+Further west, Puerto de Mogán boasts Hotel Cordial Mogán Playa, the only hotel to have an archaelogical park on site, bright and breezy Hotel THe Puerto de Mogán, and shiny new star the Radisson Blu Resort & Spa.

 Above the resorts, special mention must be made of Sheraton Gran Canaria Salobre Golf Resort.
 If you’re not keen on driving or indeed putting, you’ll appreciate the Balinese beds at this leisurely complex.
 Heading further into the interior, you’ll come across Hotel Rural Las Tirajanas which is a strictly autumn-to-spring retreat.